Latest in: l.a. louver

 5 May 2014

 Find an interview with Enrique Martínez Celaya and Saul Ostrow in the recent issue of Bomb Magazine.
-Here, Martínez Celaya discusses how exile, violence, philosophy and literature manifests in his paintings, sculptures and video …
+Here, Martínez Celaya discusses how exile, violence, philosophy and literature manifests in his paintings, sculptures and video works. …

 Featured Image